Ai-riku/Trading-setups/ib_forex_setup/README.md

 - To test the trading setup quickly, please read: “Start_here_documentation”.
 - To use a customized strategy, please read: “Strategy_documentation”.
 - To learn more about the trading setup, please read: “The_trading_setup_references”.
+- Whenever you download again the setup or you want to modify the source code and run the setup, please read: “Develper_documentation”.

 <a id='help'></a>
 ## Ask for help